getlago/lago-docs/changelog/one-off-invoices.md

 # One-off invoices
 After creating an [add-on](../docs/guide/addons/overview), you can use it to generate a one-off invoice that will be billed instantly.

-A one-off invoice may include multiple line items (i.e. multiple add-ons).
+A one-off invoice may include multiple fees (i.e. multiple add-ons).
 You can add a custom description and set a specific price for each add-on, either through the user interface or the API.

 [Learn more](../docs/guide/addons/oneoff-invoices)